 To sum up, you should most definitely redraft and self-edit your novel as a first step.
 Working with a small group of trusted beta readers is an excellent way to help you get critical reader feedback so you can develop your book further.
 However, if you don’t want to use this method or don’t yet have a group of beta readers to turn to, paying for a manuscript critique is your next best option.
 If you think you need much more intensive feedback, paying for development or substantive editing is the way to go.

-Whatever you do, don’t be a numpty.
-Make sure you’re getting some level of decent big-picture/macro feedback on your novel.
+Whatever you do, make sure you’re getting some level of decent big-picture/macro feedback on your novel.
 You (and your readers) will be glad you did.